-If you’ve been injured in a speeding accident, we can help you.
+If you’ve been injured in a speed racing or stunt driving, our lawyers can help.

 Street racing and stunt driving often ends with not only tragic, but preventable results.
 Street races are illegal races are illegal, often occur spontaneously or are very loosely organized.
 The result of this dangerous activity is often injury or death to drivers, passengers, spectators, people in other vehicles and pedestrians.
 In Ontario, the Highway Traffic Act defines several circumstances that may constitute a race or stunt including: